Sony A7 II vs YI M1

 It is notable that the A7 II has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the A7 II and the M1 have been discontinued, but can regularly be found used on ebay.
+The A7 II was replaced by the Sony A7 III, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.

 So what is the bottom line?
 Which of the two cameras – the Sony A7 II or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.